By Clark Tate ⋅ Senior Review Editor ⋅ Jul 22, 2022

 The Wagner's Classic Blend of sunflower seeds, white proso millet, cracked corn, and milo did not shine in our Blue Ridge Mountain-based preference tests.
 The birds snatched the sunflower seeds and some of the white millet, largely leaving the cracked corn and milo behind.
 The majority of the mix is red milo seeds, which a lot of birds ignore.
 Pigeons, doves, and jays will eat it on occasion, but it's most popular with western ground-feeders like Steller's jays, Gambel's Quails, and Curve-billed Thrashers (Cornell again).
 Jays, pigeons, doves, blackbirds, finches, and sparrows will eat the cracked corn, but they don't prefer it.

 As the milo and corn pile up in your feeder, it threatens to foster mold, which is bad news for birds.
 Experts recommend cleaning your feeder at least once every two weeks, but you may have to do so more often with this mix to keep less popular seeds from stagnating.
 The white millet in the mix attracts ground-feeders like cardinals, juncos, towhees, doves, quails, and sparrows, but it has a downside.
 According to Cornell, parasitic cowbirds like it too.
 (They're the ones that push eggs out of other birds' nests to lay their own, pawning off child-rearing).
 The Cornell Lab recommends using straight sunflower seeds instead.
 You'll get all the same birds that benefit from the millet without helping the cowbirds thrive.
-For this mix to work, it's likely best if you live in the west, really love Steller's Jays and thrashers, and are willing to bring it inside if cowbirds show up.
+This is a good mix if you live in the western US, really love Steller's Jays and thrashers, and are willing to bring it inside if cowbirds show up.

-The Perky-Pet Hummingbird Original Instant nectar is cost-effective and straightforward.
-You don't need to boil water to make the nectar, just stir the powder in, and you're set.
-The powdered nectar is also more economical and ecologically-friendly to ship.
+The Perky-Pet Hummingbird Original Instant Nectar is cost-effective and straightforward.
+You don't need to boil water to make the nectar, just stir the powder in, and you're good to go.
+The powdered nectar is also more economical and ecologically friendly to ship.

 Bird Species: Ruby-throated, black-chinned, rufous, and Anna's hummingbirds